jjheffernan/jheff.media-site/README.md

 - Rust is fast.
 The libraries used in this project are fast.
 - Rust is safe.
 At least it's way safer than other languages.
 Hint: borrow checker.
 - Especially large applications in JS or Typescript take more effort to maintain the larger they get.
 With Rust your application is way less likely to crash once it has been built.
 At least if you stuck to a few paradigms.

-If you want to support my work please consider donating at [Patreon](https://www.patreon.com/lukaswagner).

 ## Prerequisites